aldendirks/Extract-ITS-sequences-from-a-fungal-genome/README.md

 # Extract rDNA sequences from fungal genomes

-This utility combines the power of Barrnap – a fast and accurate tool to identify the location of ribosomal RNA genes – and ITSx — software that extracts rDNA sequences from genomic FASTA files — to quickly extract ITS sequences from fungal genomes.
+This utility combines the power of Barrnap – a fast and accurate tool to identify the location of ribosomal RNA genes – and ITSx — software that extracts rDNA sequences from genomic FASTA files — to quickly extract rDNA sequences from fungal genomes.

 For more information:
 * [Barrnap (BAsic Rapid Ribosomal RNA Predictor)](https://github.com/tseemann/barrnap)